pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 Nested Attributes is a feature that allows you to save attributes of a record through its associated parent.
-In this example we will consider the following scenario.
-We are making an online store with lots of products.
-Each `Product` can have zero or more `Variants`.
-Variants represents a variation of the same product, but in different color for example.
-Both have a `name` and `price`.
+In this example we’ll consider the following scenario:

+We’re making an online store with lots of products.
+Each `Product` can have zero or more Variants.
+Variants are exactly what they sound like; they represent a variation of the same product, but in different color, for example.
+Both have a name and price.
-Each product will also be associated with one `Image` record, containing `url`, `alt` and `caption`.
+Each product will also be associated with one Image record, containing a url, alt and a caption.

-Further in the article we will be improving these models:
+Later in the tutorial we’ll improve these models:

 ```ruby
 class Product < ActiveRecord::Base